misaacs21/misaacs21/README.md

 Hello!
-I'm a frontend developer with an interest in human-computer interaction, accessibility, and artificial intelligence.
-I'm learning more every day, and am currently exploring Vue.js and Docker.
+I'm a frontend developer with an interest in human-computer interaction and accessibility.
+I'm learning more every day, and am currently dipping my toes back into fullstack development after a couple of years away.

 <p align="center">
   <a href="https://linkedin.com/in/michaela-isaacs">